sqlxpert/lights-off-aws/README.md

 ### Making Backups

-You can use the `sched-backup` tag without extra setup if you have already used the AWS Console to view the
+You can use the `sched-backup` tag with minimal setup if you work in a small number of regions and/or AWS accounts.
+Use the AWS Console to view the [list of AWS Backup vaults](https://console.aws.amazon.com/backup/home#/backupvaults) at least one time in each AWS account and region.
+Make at least one backup in each AWS account (AWS Backup &rarr; My account &rarr; Dashboard &rarr;
-[list of AWS Backup vaults](https://console.aws.amazon.com/backup/home#/backupvaults) in every AWS account and region and to make a backup once in every AWS account (AWS Backup &rarr; My account &rarr; Dashboard &rarr; On-demand backup).
+On-demand backup).
+If you use _custom_ KMS keys, they must be in the same AWS account as the disks and databases encrypted with them.

 <details>
-  <summary>If you work in many regions and/or AWS accounts...</summary>
+  <summary>If you work across many regions and/or AWS accounts...</summary>

 Because you want to use the `sched-backup` tag in a complex AWS environment, you must address the following AWS Backup requirements: